SaiDivakar-Navara/Gemini-Chat-AI/README.md

 # GeminiChat

 ## Overview
 GeminiChat is a simple web-based AI chatbot that integrates the Gemini 2.0 API to generate responses based on user input.
-The input box remains fixed at the bottom of the page, while responses appear in the center and are scrollable for large content.
+The application features a clean and responsive interface where users can enter their queries through a fixed input box at the bottom of the page.
+The AI-generated responses are displayed dynamically in the center of the page, ensuring a seamless and engaging user experience.
+This project is designed for developers and AI enthusiasts who want to explore AI-driven conversational interfaces.

 ## Features
-- Fixed input box at the bottom of the page.
+- Attractive User Interface.
 - Scrollable response display area.
 - Seamless integration with Gemini 2.0 API.
 - Responsive UI with HTML, CSS, and JavaScript.